 These too should be measurable for the purpose of reporting on results and tracking achievement.
 Determining what strategic initiatives are most appropriate for your business can include a complex analysis involving many teams and sometimes external consultants.

-Once your strategic initiatives have been identified, it is time to establish a number of projects which support them.
-Each project should have clear alignment with at least one strategic initiative, though in some cases it might map to several.
-By aligning to an initiative, the project is also aligned to at least one business goal and is therefore justifiable work that achieves business value.
-Let’s take one of the above strategic initiatives—Grow new customer acquisition by 30 percent.
+Once your strategic initiatives have been identified, it's time to establish the projects that support them.
+Each project should have clear alignment with at least one strategic initiative, though it might sometimes map to several.
+By aligning to an initiative, the project also aligns to at least one business goal and is therefore justifiable work that achieves business value.
+Let’s take one of the above strategic initiatives — Grow new customer acquisition by 30 percent.
 Examples of projects within this initiative may include:

 - Increase website conversion through personalization

 - Develop and implement a content strategy for individual buyer personas

 - Increase trade show and event presence

 Every project must have a team.
 In some cases, a team may be responsible for more than one project, but if you can have one team per project, they'll be able to focus far more effectively.
 The team should constantly learn from and evaluate the success of projects to ensure that they move your organization towards larger business goals.

 Once a team has been assigned to a project, it’s time to execute.
 What tactics will you use to accomplish this project?
 If you're implementing personalization on your website to increase conversion, potential tactics (or ways of personalizing) may include:

 - Personalizing based on visitor stage in the buying journey